diegoehg/casting-agency-api/README.md

   - `release_date`: Release date of the movie in [ISO 8601 format](https://www.iso.org/iso-8601-date-and-time-format.html).
 * Response body fields:
   - `success`: boolean value that indicates if the request has been successful.
-  - `movie`: JSON object with same fields of request body plus a generated ID.
+  - `movie`: JSON object corresponding to the posted movie.
 * Permission required: `post:movies`

 Request body example: